 Note that you should edit the jobname, account number and desired R version before submitting.
 The brackeded options are of course optional and should be removed if you don’t use them.
 To get a fat node, add an SBATCH line saying “#SBATCH -C fat” to the above script.

 There are some “gotchas” to be aware of:

 From version 3.0 the R installations uses the threaded versions of Intel MKL for the linear algebra routines and by default when loading the R module the environment variable OMP_NUM_THREADS is set to 1 if it was unset at module load time.
-If you allocate a full node for your work, you should set OMP_NUM_THREADS to 16 to make best use of the resources, e.g for bash you would do “export OMP_NUM_THREADS=16” and for csh you would do “setenv OMP_NUM_THREADS 16” before launching R (or Rstudio).
+If you allocate a full node for your work, you may want to set OMP_NUM_THREADS to 16 to make good use of the resources, e.g for bash you would do “export OMP_NUM_THREADS=16” and for csh you would do “setenv OMP_NUM_THREADS 16” before launching R (or Rstudio).
+As mentioned above, what you set OMP_NUM_THREADS to is also influenced by what R work you do besides linear algebra.
 Do not run on the login node with OMP_NUM_THREADS=16!